chef/automate/components/compliance-service/docs/elastic/ELASTIC_README.md

 Requirements:
 * inspec only provides the profiles with the results of the controls.
 No aggregation of failed or passed controls.
 Data enrichment(i.e. compliance_summary.profiles) is required per scan so that we have access to an array of profiles used, along with failure totals per profile.
-* `compliance_summary.profiles` array needs to be defined as `nested` in the Elasticsearch mapping!!!
+* `compliance_summary.profiles` array needs to be defined as `nested` in the ElasticSearch mapping!!!

 * API: `/stats/failures?types=profiles`
 * Ruby script: